skryyt/diablo4-autohealth/README.md

-# Overlay Monitor
+# Diablo IV Auto health

-A health monitoring overlay for games created in Python.
+A health monitoring overlay for Diablo 4 in Python.

 ## Requirements